 The AWS Windows AMIs are, as much as possible, configured the same way as the Windows Server you install from Microsoft-issued media.
 There are however, a few differences in the installation defaults.
 An Amazon EC2 Windows AMI comes with an additional service installed, the EC2Config service.

 The EC2Config service runs in the local system account and is primarily used during the initial setup.
-EC2Config performs the following tasks when launching your instance:
+For information about the tasks that EC2Config performs, see Overview of EC2Config Tasks (p.
+45).